How to Make Your OT Resume Stand Out

 • “Assessed clients for custom seating and wheelchair needs.”

 Obviously, while these things aren’t surprising or especially strong, you’ll still need some on your resume.
-But don’t overdo it—ordinary OT resumes are filled with that stuff.
+But don’t overdo it—ordinary OT resumes are filled with this sort of stuff.

 The extraordinary OT resume

-To show what makes you special, you need to highlight things that you’ve done which go above and beyond a typical job description.
-And you’ll want to write about them in a way that emphasizes value for your employer or your patients.
-These can be called resume accomplishments.
+To show what makes you special, you need to highlight the things you’ve done that go above and beyond a typical OT job description.
+And you’ll want to write about these things in a way that emphasizes the value to your employer and/or patients.
+These can be called “resume accomplishments.”

 Resume accomplishments

-Your accomplishments often substantiate less technical, but highly valuable, skills: leadership, initiative, problem-solving, process improvement, etc.
+Your accomplishments often speak to less-technical—but highly valuable—skills like leadership, initiative, problem-solving, process improvement, etc.

-When I researched OT resumes, I found that very few had many accomplishments.
-This wasn’t really a surprise, since that’s the most common weakness on resumes in general.
-So, if you want a resume that packs a punch, add as many accomplishments as you can.
+When I researched OT resumes, I found that very few included a variety of accomplishments.
+This wasn’t really a surprise, since it’s the most common resume weakness in general.
+So, if you want a resume that packs a punch, add as many accomplishments as you can!

-Here are solid examples to get you started.
+Here are some solid examples to get you started.

-Accomplishments to make your resume shine among occupational therapists:
+Accomplishments to make your resume stand out from all the other occupational therapists:

-• Supervised and educated Level I and Level II occupational therapy students: Any sort of training, coaching or leadership is very valuable to highlight.
+• Supervised and educated Level I and Level II occupational therapy students: Any sort of training, coaching, or leadership is super valuable to highlight.
 It demonstrates management skills as well as people skills.

-• Initiated the research, design and equipment setup of facility’s first sensory gym, which was completed one week ahead of schedule: The word I like the most here is “first”, since it demonstrates a sense of initiative and innovation.
-You’ve done things that hadn’t been done before.
-You’re also using the power word “initiated,” and noting that the facility was completed ahead of schedule.
+• Initiated the research, design, and equipment setup of facility’s first sensory gym, which was completed one week ahead of schedule: The word I like the most here is “first,” because it demonstrates initiative and innovation.
+You did things that hadn’t been done before.
+You’re also using the power word “initiated,” and highlighting that the project was completed ahead of schedule.

 • Provided numerous specialized equipment evaluations, and prepared numerous justification reports to Medicare, Medicaid, and private insurance companies, with a very good record of clients obtaining equipment: Once again, notice the clear emphasis on value.
 This time, it’s about clients obtaining equipment.
-It’s a concrete result, and very helpful to the treatment process.
-It also shows that you care, as you go the extra mile for your patients.
+This is a concrete result—one that is very beneficial to the treatment process.
+It also shows that you care enough to go the extra mile for your patients.

 • Introduced checklists to OT team, which helped us achieve systematic documentation required for our long-term monitoring process.
 From the perspective of the organization, the value here is a working process for long-term monitoring.
 While all the major pieces are in the original statement, the focus is on the checklists.
-It would have been better to flip things around, to emphasize where the value is: “Contributed to achieving systematic documentation required for our long-term monitoring process, by introducing checklists to OT team.”
+It might be even stronger to flip things around and emphasize the actual value: “Contributed to achieving systematic documentation required for our long-term monitoring process by introducing checklists to OT team.”

 Skills and specialties

-There are also specialties and technical skills that deserve your attention.
-As noted above, these often work best in hybrid resumes in a section called “Core Competencies” that follows the “Summary” section.
-This section should reflect the patients you’ve treated, the environments in which you’ve worked, and the tools that you’ve used in your practice.
+Specialties and technical skills are also worth including in your resume.
+As noted above, these items often work best in hybrid resumes, where they can be placed in the “Core Competencies” section that follows the “Summary” section.
+Specialties and technical skills should reflect the types of patients you’ve treated, the environments in which you’ve worked, and the tools you’ve used in your practice.

-Since these will often be used as keywords by recruiters (searching for people like you), every relevant skill or specialty has to appear on your resume.
-Note that keywords score higher when resumes are processed by computers if they are used in context (within a real sentence).
+Because these will often be used as keywords by recruiters who are searching for people like you, every relevant skill or specialty should definitely appear on your resume.
+Note that using keywords in context (i.e., within a real sentence) will help your resume score higher if it is processed by a computer.
 For example:

-• Highly experienced with providing supports for patients with autism.
+• Highly experienced in providing supports for autistic patients.

 • Skilled in the assessment and treatment of swallowing disorders in conjunction with speech pathology.